killshot13/express-smtp-mailer/README.md

 ### Testing

-go back to the terminal and run `node server`
+go back to the terminal and run `npm run dev`

 it should print out the following lines